mirko-tamburini/mirko-tamburini/README.md

 ## Hi there, I'm Mirko Tamburini 👋

-I am a Theoretical Physicist with an MSc from Università di Pisa (Italy), specializing in:
+I am a physicist with an MSc in Theoretical Physics from the University of Pisa (Italy), where I specialized in:
 - Quantum Chromodynamics & Non-Perturbative Aspects of Gauge Theories
-- Lattice Gauge Theories & Chiral Effective Lagrangian models
+- Chiral Effective Lagrangians & Lattice Gauge Theories
-- Quantum Phase Transition and Statistical Mechanics
+- Statistical Mechanics & Phase Transitions

-I'm currently looking for a PhD in Theoretical Physics and I'm interested in Fundamental Interactions in High-Energy Physics and computational approaches in quantum field theory.

 ### 🔗 Connect with me
 📧 mirko.tamburini8@gmail.com